RENEWING LIFE ON MORMON ROW

 As more and more people seek the views and stories of this well-loved place, the time is now to stabilize structures and improve interpretation to inspire generations to appreciate the hardships and triumphs during this time period of western settlement.

-Renewing Life on Mormon Row is a $4.7 million public-private partnership project funded by Grand Teton National Park and Grand Teton National Park Foundation that will revitalize Mormon Row and increase its ability to coexist with the area’s natural resources.
+The Mormon Row Initiative is a $7 million public-private partnership project funded by Grand Teton National Park and Grand Teton National Park Foundation that will revitalize Mormon Row and increase its ability to coexist with the area’s natural resources.
 This effort will, for the first time, holistically address preservation needs on the site and improve the ways visitors learn about and experience the remarkable legacy of these buildings.

 Grand Teton National Park will build upon past efforts to ensure these buildings, fences, and ditches continue to endure on the landscape.
 Grand Teton National Park Foundation is seeking philanthropic partners who believe in the importance of telling the diversity of the district’s stories—on location—where tens of thousands visit each year.
 History comes to life when people can stand among these buildings and visualize the backbreaking work that was required to cultivate and live on this expansive landscape.